Physetica cucullina: Description

 Guenée first described the species as follows:

 It is scarcely the size of inceptura, and the wings are rather more obtuse.
 Superior cinereous, with intensely black terminal clots; the costa also marked with black dots, which indicate the origin of the ordinary lines, which are little visible; the half-line is the most apparent, formed of two arcs, one placed above the other; no basal line; subterminal indicated by a series of wedge-shaped blackish spots; and the central shade by a black dot on the inner margin; the two ordinary spots are visible, and of the normal form : inferior smoky-grey, without markings, and with a white fringe; their under-side whitish, with a large black cellular lunule, and a strongly defined border, which resembles that of the species of Anarta.
 Antennae stout, scarcely ciliated.
 The terminal joint of the palpi strongly projecting, but much shorter than the second, naked, and somewhat club-shaped.
 Thorax with a black line on each patagium.

 The male of this species has a wingspan of between 29 and 37 mm and the female has a wingspan of between 29 and 36 mm.
 This species has variable colouration of its forewings.
 P. cucullina is almost identical in appearance to P. funerea.
 The only reliable distinguishing feature between the two species is the antennae of the male.
 Male P. cucullina have antennae with distinct erect ciliations.
 The only other difference is that largest specimens of P. funerea have a greater wingspan than the largest known P. cucullina.
 P. sequens is also similar in appearance to P. cucullina however the forewing dorsum area of the former species does not have the narrow black line that is frequently present on P. cucullina forewings.

 Distribution

 It is endemic to New Zealand.
 This species is found throughout the South Island apart from in the Nelson district with the exception of the St Arnaud Range where it is present.
 It is likely to be also resident in Stewart Island.

 Habitat

 P. cucullina lives in shrubland at subalpine and alpine zones but can occur at sea-level in the more southern regions.

 Behaviour

 Adults of this species is on the wing from October to March and are attracted to light.
+They have been collected via a mercury vapour light trap.